 The Foundation’s skills-based board is led by independent chair Duncan Malcolm and includes representatives from the five local governments.

-The board seeks advice from a research committee with strong links to scientific and educational institutions and eminent experts in fields relevant to the environment and sustainable development.
+The Foundation seeks advice and guidance from members of the Science and Education Committee drawing on their links to scientific and educational institutions and eminent experts in fields relevant to the environment and sustainable development.

-The Biosphere Foundation is funded by donations and contributions from the five local governments of the Biosphere - Cities of Casey and Frankston and Shires of Bass Coast, Cardinia and Mornington Peninsula .
-It also receives grant funding for projects from a number of sources, including the State Government, Federal Government, Melbourne Water, Parks Victoria and Port Phillip and Westernport Catchment Management Authority and philanthropics.
+The Biosphere Foundation is funded by donations and contributions from the five local governments of the Biosphere - Cities of Casey and Frankston and Shires of Bass Coast, Cardinia and Mornington Peninsula.
+It also receives grant funding for projects from a number of sources, including the State Government, Federal Government, Melbourne Water, Parks Victoria and Port Phillip and Westernport Catchment Management Authority and philanthropists.